 Channel is a national programme which focuses on providing support at an early stage to people identified as vulnerable to being drawn into terrorism.
+If a child on roll at our school, is referred to the Channel Panel, a representative from the school may be asked to attend the Channel Panel to help with an assessment and support plan.

 Our school operates in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns as appropriate.
-Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to Social Care and / or the Channel Panel.
+Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to the Police, Social Care and / or the Channel Panel.